Trane XL18i Review

 The Bottom Line

 As a premium offering from Trane, the XL18i has some winning features that any homeowner will love, including a great efficiency rating and efficient two-stage compressor that will make your home more comfortable during the summer months.
-Because Trane isn't a premium brand, you can get this model and all its great features at a reasonable price, and installation will be faster thanks to the two-wire connection.

 In Depth Review